Iteo/audoma/docs/contribution.rst

 ======================
 | To test audoma we are using tox with multiple Django/DRF/python configurations.
 | To run tests enter audoma root dir and simply use:
-| `docker-compose -f docker/docker-compose.yml up tests`
+| `docker compose -f docker/docker-compose.yml up tests`
 | This will run the whole testing process.

 Example application